farahjedidi/Creating-a-static-website-with-S3/README.md

 ### 1. Create an S3 Bucket
 - I navigated to the S3 service in the GENERAL account via the AWS Management Console.
 - Clicked **Create Bucket**.
-- Entered a globally unique bucket name `my-unique-website-bucket`.
+- Entered a globally unique bucket name `top10.animals4life.farah`.
 - Unchecked **Block All Public Access** and confirmed the acknowledgment.
 - Clicked **Create Bucket**.